opentok/Opentok-Java-SDK/sample/Archiving/README.md

 });
 ```

 Once again the `archiveId` is retrieved from the URL of the request.
-This value is then passed the
+This value is then passed to the
 `deleteArchive()` method of the `opentok` instance.
 Now that the archive has been deleted, a
 redirect response back to the first page of the history is sent back to the browser.